pencilzhang/MAC-light-field-saliency-net/README.md

 [Caffe](https://caffe.berkeleyvision.org/)

 [Matlab 2016b](https://www.mathworks.com/products/matlab.html).
-Do the following two steps to make sure that the .m file can be used in Python
+Do the following two steps to make sure that the .m file can be used in Python:
 - cd `matlabroot/extern/engines/python`
 - python `setup.py` install

-Note: matlabroot is the root directory of MATLAB in your system
+Note: matlabroot is the root directory of MATLAB in your system.

 ## Data